 - Implement water catchment or water harvesting techniques; this helps reduce the amount of tap water used to water your outdoor landscaping.

 - Tell Congress we want increased water regulations.
 Companies and communities need to be responsible for their impact on water shortage.
-Stricter regulations will prevent the loss and pollution of water supply.
+Stricter regulations will prevent the loss and pollution of the water supply.

 Action 3: Earth Angel